phac-nml/irida-next/docs-site/docs/development/integration/ga4gh_wes_sapporo_setup.md

 title: GA4GH WES Sapporo Setup
 ---

+## Prerequisites

+You will need to have [Docker](https://docs.docker.com/get-docker/) installed for managing Sapporo

 ## How to set up a Sapporo GA4GH WES instance for development

 Note: This should only be used for development purposes, use a production WSGI server for production environments.